mattmcmanus/node-helmsman/README.md

 ## Thanks

-Much of this was inspired by TJ Holowaychuk [commander](https://github.com/visionmedia/commander.js) and [component](https://github.com/component/component)
+Much of this was inspired by TJ Holowaychuk's [commander](https://github.com/visionmedia/commander.js) and [component](https://github.com/component/component)